 - Teams will be grouped in clusters according to natural geographic proximity.
 Teams then will be paired according to geographic proximity.
 A team may be moved to numerically balance the bracket if geographic proximity is maintained.
 Teams should be paired and eligible sites should be selected according to geographic proximity (within 500 miles). - Teams may be seeded on a regional basis using the regional selection criteria.
-However, geographic proximity takes precedence over seeding.
+However, geographic proximity takes precedence over seeding. - Teams from the same conference do not have to play one another in the first round as long as geographic proximity is maintained. - The highest-seeded team that meets all selection criteria (and after a review of the submitted host materials) will be selected as the host institution, provided geographic proximity is maintained.

-Section 2•4 Site Selection
+Section 2-4 Site Selection